Lancashire Law School

 +44 (0) 1772 89 3077

-He is a Fellow of the Higher Education Academy with a law degree from University College London, London University; a research degree from Sheffield University; and the Solicitor's Final Examinations (College of Law, London).
+I am a Fellow of the Higher Education Academy with my law degree from University College London, London University; a research degree from Sheffield University; and the Solicitor's Final Examinations (College of Law, London).

-In addition to his vast academic experience, Shaun has worked for several years with the Lord Chancellor's Department (now Ministry of Justice) in the Crown Court.
-Shaun studied for his law degree at University College London before taking the Law Society Final Examinations with the College of Law London.
-He completed my postgraduate research degree with the Faculty of Laws, University of Sheffield (which was a funded research scholarship) before joining the Lancashire Law School at the University of Central Lancashire in 1994.
+I have very many years of legal experience, both practical and academic.
+I worked for several years with the Lord Chancellor's Department (now Ministry of Justice) in the Crown Court.
+I studied for my law degree at University College London before taking the Law Society Final Examinations with the College of Law London.
+I completed my postgraduate research degree with the Faculty of Laws, University of Sheffield (which was a funded research scholarship) before joining the Lancashire Law School at the University of Central Lancashire in 1994.

 LLB(Hons) (University College, London) 1992